clocasto/PathWizard/readme.md

 ## <a href="introduction"></a>Introduction

 PathWizard makes requiring modules and relative/absolute path finding simpler.
 A user can return a path to or require a file, `'server/db/index.js'`, *from anywhere in the project folder* just using the shortest unique path of (`'index'`).
 If there were another `index.js` file in the project folder, `'client/index.js'`, an error would be thrown because `'index'` would not be a unique path.
-Instead, the user might specify `'db'` to PathWizard to access the file's path or export.
+Instead, the user might specify `'db'` to pathwizard to access the file's path or export.

-Upon the importing the PathWizard module (PathWizard is a proxy around a module's `module.require` function), PathWizard will traverse the specified project root folder (`process.cwd` by default) and maintain a cached list of all discovered directories.
+Upon the importing the pathwizard module (pathwizard is a proxy around a module's `module.require` function), pathwizard will traverse the specified project root folder (`process.cwd` by default) and maintain a cached list of all discovered directories.

 ## <a href="shortest-unique-path"></a>Shortest Unique Path
 Given the following project folder structure: